FriedLikeRice/JS-Quiz/README.md

 # JS-Quiz
-Project 4 apis coding a javascript run quiz about JS
+Project 4 apis coding a javascript run quiz with apis